 - Any solid color collared button-up shirts with or without a tie and/or jacket.
 Middle and High School students may wear striped or checked button-up shirts.

 - ACISD school spirit and organization shirts/attire (pre-approved by campus principal/designee).

 - Solid color pull-over sweaters can be worn.

-- Middle and High School students may wear college shirts on any day of the week.
+- Students in grades 6-12 may wear college shirts on any day of the week.

 - Any solid color, docker-style pants, capris, shorts, and skirts without decoration, designs, or excessively large brand labels

 - Any solid color, standard five-pocket style jeans or shorts, neither baggy nor skin tight, without decoration, designs, or excessively large brand labels.
-Back-pocket stitching is allowed.
+Back-pocket single colored stitching is allowed.

 - Elastic waist bands are allowed for Pre-K and Kindergarten students.

 - Cargo-style pants/shorts, sweatpants, wind pants/shorts, pants with drawstrings, warm-ups, coveralls, overalls, pajama-style pants, bicycle shorts, and cut-offs are prohibited at all grade levels.

 - Solid color dresses may be worn by female students.
 Middle and High School female students may also wear dresses with acceptable design/print.

 - Shorts must be worn under dresses for outdoor or PE activities.